syncfusion-content/blazor-docs/blazor/circular-gauge/circular-gauge-with-other-components.md

 ## Circular Gauge component inside Dialog

 When the Circular Gauge component renders within the Dialog component, its rendering begins concurrently with the Dialog component's rendering.
 As a result, the size of the Circular Gauge component will not be proper.
 To properly render the Circular Gauge component, a boolean variable (i.e. **IsInitialRender**) must be created and it is used to determine the Circular Gauge component's rendering.
 The boolean variable is set to **false** by default, so the Circular Gauge component will not be rendered initially.
 When the Dialog component is being opened, its [OnOpen](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogEvents.html#Syncfusion_Blazor_Popups_DialogEvents_OnOpen) event is fired, and the boolean variable (i.e. **IsInitialRender**) in this event must be changed to **true** to initiate the render of the Circular Gauge component.
 When the Dialog component is closed, its [Closed](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogEvents.html#Syncfusion_Blazor_Popups_DialogEvents_Closed) event is fired, and the boolean variable (i.e. **IsInitialRender**) in this event must be changed to **false**.

+When you drag and resize the Dialog component, the Circular Gauge component is not notified, so the Circular Gauge are not properly rendered within the dialog.
+To avoid this scenario, the Circular Gauge component's [Refresh](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.CircularGauge.SfCircularGauge.html#Syncfusion_Blazor_CircularGauge_SfCircularGauge_RefreshAsync) method must be called in the Dialog [OnResizeStop](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogEvents.html#Syncfusion_Blazor_Popups_DialogEvents_OnResizeStop) and [Resizing](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogEvents.html#Syncfusion_Blazor_Popups_DialogEvents_Resizing) events.
+Because the panel size of the Dialog is determined after a delay, a 100 millisecond delay must be provided before refreshing the Circular Gauge component.

 ```cshtml